caoh29/php-twitter/README.md

 4. Go to the /db folder
    `cd db`

-5. Execute the following command to download a MySQL database image and Run it in the background for future queries.
+5. Execute the following command to download a MySQL database image and Run it in the background for future queries:
    `docker-compose up -d`

 6. You will also need an Apache server, I suggest you to install XAMPP: